Ohio Registered Agent Requirements (the Statutory Agent)

 Your portal access is set up within one business day.
 From that point forward, documents arrive at our office and get scanned immediately for your access.

-Protect your privacy and maintain reliable document receipt with professional statutory agent service.
-Our $99 annual fee covers everything you need to stay compliant while keeping your personal information private.
+Protect your privacy and keep a reliable Ohio address on file with the state.
+Our $99 annual fee covers everything you need to satisfy ORC 1706.09 while keeping your personal information private.

 Ready to sign up?
 Visit our checkout page and provide your business information.
 We'll handle the rest.